lindyjc/enhanced-enroll/README.md

 # madhacks-25
 ## Inspiration
-We wanted to create a tool that puts everything students need right where they need it—making enrollment smoother, more intuitive, and more accessible for thousands of our peers.
-Not by replacing the existing system, but by enhancing it.

-<<<<<<< HEAD
+We set out to build the enrollment experience we genuinely wish we had ourselves: a unified, thoughtful, and modern layer on top of the existing platform that makes scheduling easier for everyone on campus.

 ## What it does
 - Integrates Rate My Professor and Madgrades data seamlessly into course search results.
 Students can view instructor ratings, grade distributions, and past difficulty without leaving the page.
 - Adds a real-time schedule compatibility checker: if a class section conflicts with a course already in your schedule, the extension automatically highlights it in red.